Kursula/PredictLite/README.md

 * Longitudinal part that processes the input time series one feature at a time.
 * Flattened part that takes the flattened outputs from sequential and longitudinal parts and makes the final predictions.

+The model trainer supports curriculum training that is usable in multi-step prediction.
+In curriculum training the training process starts with small number of prediction steps and gradually increases the number of prediction time steps.
+The curriculum training feature is implemented using loss function masking.

 The prediction can be a multivariate and multi-step.
 Configurable percentiles will be generated to e.g. estimate prediction confidence interval.

 The model has smoothing feature for minimizing noise in multi-step prediction.
 The amount of smoothing can be configured using the smoothing parameter.